 Great Lakes Windows

-A menu of decorative glasses, raw brass, tilt latches, and triple locking mechanisms was made available.
+A menu of decorative glasses, raw brass, tilt latches, and triple locking mechanisms were made available.
 It launched the use of patented grain textures as its interior finishing.
-It was the first to provide its customers with a negotiable warranty for every window that has been purchased.
-Its originality and marketing prowess enables the company to grow and finally led to its transfer to a bigger manufacturing facility in the village of Walbridge in Ohio.
+They were also the first to provide customers with a negotiable warranty for every window that has been purchased.
+Great Lakes’ originality and marketing prowess enable the company to grow and finally led to its transfer to a bigger manufacturing facility in the village of Walbridge in Ohio.
 Today, this company has more than 450 employees and 750 advertisers and partner retailers making and selling millions of organic windows in almost all the states in America.

 Great Lakes Windows can custom-make the right windows that its customers need.
 It currently offers the following product lines: UniFrame, PlyGem Lifestyles, Seabrooke, Napco Window Systems 2500 and 3500, BayShore, and Grandview 3000, 4000, 5000.
 Each product line is composed of a set of different window styles such as the Double Hung, Sliding Windows, Casement, Bay Window, Bow Window, Garden Window, and Sliding patio doors.

 You can customize the window style with your choice of decorator grids, designer glass, and color combinations.
 Decorative grids come in Classic, Williamsburg Narrow Brass, and Georgian grids, which are mounted in between panes of glass.
 The designer glass comes in Original, Classic, or Contemporary designs, each of which is hand-crafted to perfection.
 The clear or stained hand-cut glass is placed in between two sheets of secured insulated glass.
 Each glass is not just beautiful but is fully insulated and thus energy efficient.
 The styles also provide you with dual-color combinations.
 The interior and exterior colors can be blended beautifully with the shutters and sides of the windows.